The hero image is the main banner on the website, usually placed prominently, above the fold – front and center.

 5. Be authentic and realistic

 This does not mean that you have to take all pictures yourself, nor that you should use images and videos with a low resolution.
-You should, however, use photos of real people, places and experiences and convey a story in a real way rather than using images that seems staged.
+You should, however, use photos of real people, places, and experiences and convey a story in a real way rather than using images that seems staged.

 6. Test and Optimize

 Choosing a (new) hero image should not be considered the final stage but rather the beginning of your optimization process.
-As stated earlier, the hero image is perhaps one of the most important design element on the website and it can have a significant impact on your overall performance.
+As stated earlier, the hero image is perhaps one of the most important design elements on the website and it can have a significant impact on your overall performance.

 To make sure that your hero image is performing as intended you should implement proper performance tracking before you set it live.
 To this end, consider using an A/B testing tool to test alternative variants and to test your original variant against your new image.

 In a test implemented by Crazyegg the winning version increased sales by global shoppers by 29.7%.
-In the past I’ve used the following tools to test image variations:
+In the past, I’ve used the following tools to test image variations:

-- Google optimize (Free)
+- Google Optimize (Free)

 - Crazy Egg

 Remember, failure is the first step towards success and not trying is worse than attempting it and failing.
-You might not get it right the first time around – but test, try out new variations and keep optimizing – and you will be rewarded accordingly.
+You might not get it right the first time around – but test, try out new variations, and keep optimizing – and you will be rewarded accordingly.